Andy Hawkins (musician): Musical style

 With an ability to traverse multiple genres and styles and utilize distortion and drone music, Andy Hawkins' technique has been described as being forceful yet precise.
 Hawkins has noted the importance of equipment and the role space plays in his sound, saying, "I can't play through a small amp for an entire recording.
 I've got to have that big-amp impact along with the ambience of the room.
 There's a lot of complexity in a distorted guitar tone, and it needs some room to breathe."
 The Wire described him as "a master of oceanic reverb and sustain, turning riffs from concrete slabs to gentle, body-caressing ripples."
 Hawkins has cited modern classical composers such György Ligeti, Krzysztof Penderecki and especially Igor Stravinsky as an influence, crediting The Firebird with kindling his passion for music at an early age.

 Personal life

-Hawkins currently resides in Brooklyn, NY.
+Hawkins and his wife, Mili, live in Brooklyn NY.